CSCD01/team_04-project/deliverable/1/process.md

 We also make use of a host of other extensions:
 - [Gitlens](https://marketplace.visualstudio.com/items?itemName=eamodio.gitlens) helps us understand when changes were made to the code and for what reason, without explicitly browsing the commit history.
-- [CPP Tools](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools) may not be needed, but in the case where a bug turns out to be in a C++ module (or a feature requires modifying/adding to one), may come in handy.
+- [CPP Tools](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools) may not be needed, but in the case where a bug turns out to be in a `C++` module (or a feature requires modifying/adding to one), may come in handy.
-- [RemoteX11](https://marketplace.visualstudio.com/items?itemName=spadin.remote-x11) allows for the transmission of X11 data (for GUI elements) from the development container to the host machine of the developer.
+- [Remote X11](https://marketplace.visualstudio.com/items?itemName=spadin.remote-x11) allows for the transmission of X11 data (for GUI elements) from the development container to the host machine of the developer.
 We need this to check that the GUI elements of matplotlib still work and in the case that a feature requires (likely) GUI modifications / additions.
 - [Spell Checker](https://marketplace.visualstudio.com/items?itemName=streetsidesoftware.code-spell-checker) is rather obviously useful.

 ### Draw.io